bruhtus/vim-possession/readme.md

 ## Usage

 Use `:Possess` command to start tracking vim session.
 If it's already tracking vim session and you use `:Possess` command again, it will pause tracking vim session.
 You need to enable it again by using `:Possess` command again.
 Use `:Possess!` command to remove current vim session.

-Use `:PLoad` to load vim session according to the path, git root repo, and git branch.
+Use `:PLoad` to load vim session.
+By default, `:PLoad` command will load `Session.vim` file in current working directory first.
+If `Session.vim` file in current working directory not found, `:PLoad` command will load vim session according to the path, git root repo, and git branch.

 Use `:PList` command to check the available vim session.
 The output pattern is like this:
 ```sh